lusilabs/fastapy/README.md

 # README
-Simple scalable backend with job scheduling system written in python that uses rq and FastAPI.
+Simple scalable and dockerized backend with a job scheduling system written in python that uses rq and FastAPI.

 # Swagger docs.
 ```